zoltanctoth/ceu-cloud-class/aws.md

 - Requests
 - Storage Management Pricing
 - Data Transfer Pricing
 - Transfer Acceleration: fast, easy, secure transfer of files over long distances between end-users and an S3 bucket.
-Takes advantage of CloudFront's globally distributed edge locations.
-As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path
-- Cross Region Replication Pricing: When you upload an object to US_EAST 1 and cross region replication is turned on, the object will be replicated automatically to your bucket in Sydnie.
+- Cross Region Replication Pricing: I.e. When you upload an object to `us-east-1` and cross region replication is turned on, the object will be replicated automatically to your bucket in Sydney.
 - S3 is not suitable to install an operating system / database on, because it is object based storage.
-You can turn on MFA Delete - to delete files they need MFA.

 ### S3 Security and Encryption
 - By default all newly created buckets are private.